Frequently Asked Questions

 What if my insurance company says that “complications from cosmetic surgery” are not Included?

-Don’t be discouraged.
-Almost all health insurance policies will not cover “cosmetic surgery” or “complications from cosmetic surgery” but don’t give up so easily.
-Many policies have exceptions for complications from breast implants under certain circumstances that they consider “medically necessary” or “reconstructive surgery.”
+Although almost all health insurance policies will not cover “cosmetic surgery” or “complications from cosmetic surgery,” many policies have exceptions for complications from breast implants under certain circumstances that they consider “medically necessary” or “reconstructive surgery.”

 What are “medically necessary” services?